-Roaring Lion is recovering at home after he had a quarter of his small intestine removed in a second emergency colic operation.
+Roaring Lion is recovering at home after he had a quarter of his small intestine removed in a second emergency colic surgery.

 Tweenhills Stud owner David Redvers shared a video update on the condition of the four-time Group One winner and 2018 Cartier Horse of the Year, who retired to stud in 2018.

-The four-year-old grey, by Kittens Joy, is back at Cambridge Stud — his New Zealand base — following the emergency surgery.
+The four-year-old grey, by Kittens Joy, is back at Cambridge Stud — his New Zealand base — following the emergency operation.

 Mr Redvers said in the first operation, vets discovered the horse’s small intestine had slipped through the mesentery — which connects the intestines to the abdominal wall — and the Cambridge Stud team got him to the vets with “minutes to spare”.